keptt/FlaskReactSurveyApp/README.md

 ### Step 4:

-After user (responder) received and follow a link, they are presented with the page where they can respond to the survey.
+After user (responder) received and followed a link, they are presented with the page where they can respond to the survey.

 ### Step 5: